 If you have ever heard the story of Alibaba and the forty thieves you already know how crucial passwords are.
 In the story, Alibaba finds himself in a cave which holds jewels and gold behind a magic wall.
 The magic wall would open only when the magic spell was spoken.
 “Open sesame!” said Alibaba and the door to the great treasure opened before him.

-This is an old example of how passwords were used back in the days to gain access to some secret place.
+This is an old example of how passwords were used back in the days to gain access to someplace secret.
 However, the use of passwords as we know them today has not been the same.
 In this virtual world of computer networks, social networks, and the internet, passwords have become crucial in protecting your identity and managing access to the sensitive information your computers or websites hold.

 What is a password?